Silletera Farms and Its History

 El Pensamiento Silletera Farm

 It is located in the village of Barro Blanco, in the El Rosario sector with multicolored gardens that transport visitors to an unparalleled experience.
-The extensive knowledge in agriculture and floriculture of its host, José Ángel Zapata Amariles, translates into fresh food, smells, and colors that permanently adorn the farm surrounded by high mountain Andean forests that provide visitors with natural tours through incredible biodiversity of flora and fauna.
+The extensive knowledge in agriculture and floriculture of its host, José Ángel Zapata Amariles, translates into fresh food, smells, and colors that permanently adorn the farm surrounded by high mountain Andean forests that provide visitors with natural tours through an incredible biodiversity of flora and fauna.

 El Pensamiento Silletera Farm - Photo by Finca Silletera El Pensamiento